jimblizzard/azure-dev-day-github-devops-lab/README.md

-# azuredevday lab for GH DevOps
+# Azure dev day lab for GH DevOps

-GH and DevOps Lab
-.... still needs images
+In this lab we're going to see how easy it is to create a functional Azure Web App with its source code stored in GitHub and a GitHub CICD workflow that builds and deploys the web app. . . in just a matter of minutes.
 ## Create an Azure DevOps Starter Project

 1. Sign into the Microsoft Azure Portal